 Chicago boasts a musical legacy that few cities can challenge.
 This is the Midwest Mecca, where urban blues, gospel and house music were born.

-For three consecutive summer weekends, music lovers can enjoy house, gospel and blues festivals for free, with the Chicago lakefront and downtown cityscape as their backdrop.
+For three summer weekends, music lovers can enjoy house, gospel and blues festivals for free, with the Chicago lakefront and downtown cityscape as their backdrop.

 Kicking off on Memorial Day weekend and continuing through mid-June, the native sounds of Chicago will fill the ears and hearts of locals and visitors from all over the globe.

 The percolating rhythms of house music developed in Chicago during the 1980s, and have expanded to revolutionize the international club scene.
 Catch some of the city’s hottest house DJs, including Ron Trent and Paul Johnson, at the Chicago House Music Festival each May.

 Although gospel music is steeped in sacred church traditions, the genre actually stems from the decidedly secular blues culture.
 The development of gospel music was fundamentally influenced by Thomas A. Dorsey, a former bluesman who mixed syncopated rhythms and blues vocals into religious music.
 He staged the first gospel concerts on Chicago’s South Side.
 The Chicago Gospel Music Festival is a testament to just how big the genre has become.